 At IFA 2018 in September, Casio announced a new edition to its PRO TREK series – the WSD-F30.
-The company has confirmed now the watch will be available in January.
-The timepiece boasts design enhancements along with a number of new features and an extended battery mode.
+It boasts design enhancements along with a number of new features and an extended battery mode.
+The watch is finally available for purchase on Amazon and Casio’s website.

 Essential reading: Top fitness trackers and health gadgets